-Living in today's world of unbridled stress, the human body is constantly exposed to pressures that seem to cause or trigger various illnesses, although a clear understanding still eludes medical science.
+Living in today's world of unbridled stress, the human body is constantly exposed to pressures that seem to cause or trigger various illnesses, although a clear understanding of these processes still eludes medical science.
 Over time, these pressures can cause irreparable harm to the body.
 Furthermore, toxic environments and lack of adequate rest both compound the damage.

 The central system in control of the body’s stress response is the neuroendocrine system, which conventional medicine does acknowledge.
 This system consists of the hypothalamic-pituitary-adrenal (HPA) axis and hormonal glands, which keep the brain on high alert, pumping more blood when needed.
 However, it's up to the adrenal glands, resting on top of the two kidneys, to secrete over fifty hormones to combat stress.
 Of the many hormones secreted, one of the most important is cortisol, commonly known as the stress hormone.

 Chronic stress eventually overloads your body.
 When the stress levels become intolerable, your body barely functions in its daily routines, hormonal production becomes deregulated, and cortisol output drops.
+This is known as Adrenal Fatigue Syndrome (AFS) and it affects many people in the modern world.

 Commonly observed symptoms as the condition worsens are: